paulkamsteeg/ru-ai-pacman/1-python/readme.md

 #### Executing `.py` files from PyCharm

-Any `.py` file that is open in the PyCharm editor window can be executed by selecting the menu option `Run -> Run...` and clicking on the name of the file (shown without the `.py` bit) that you want to run.
+Any `.py` file that is open in PyCharm can be executed by navigating to the file, right clicking it, and selecting `Run 'filename'...`.

 #### Executing `.py` files from the command prompt